slickworks/lidless/README.md

 ##### Multiple destinations

-You can easily back up the same filesets to multiple destinations, e.g.
+You can easily back up filesets to multiple destinations, e.g.

-* To an external hard drive using rsync.
+* To an USB drive using rsync.
 * To a private server using rsync.
 * To a cloud provider (drive, mega etc) using rclone.